maxobaxo/doctor-finder/README.md

 ### Utilize BetterDoctor API to create a find-a-doctor web application

 ## Description
 The Doctor Finder empowers users to find doctors that specialize in or treat a given ailment or issue simply by submitting said issue.
+A live version of this web app has been [deployed here](https://doctor-finder-5dc0f.firebaseapp.com/) via firebase.

 ![homepageScreenshot](/assets/homepagePNW.png?raw=true)